abukowski21/SAMI3-GITM-python/docs/source/intro.rst

 Some basic plotting scripts have been provided, though more complicated plotting is left to the user.

-This package has no plans be ported to a user-installable python package.
+This package has no plans be ported to an install-able python package.
 If you wish to use anything in this project in your own python scripts, add the package to your `$PATH` (see usage for more info).

 I've done my best to capture as many use-cases as possible.
 Please fill out an `Issue <https://github.com/abukowski21/SAMI3-GITM-python/issues>`_ if you notice any problems.